MichaelReiter/CSC360/Assignment 2/README.txt

 7. Immediately following is an integer that indicates the priority of the flow.
 8. A newline ends a line.

-A sample input is included (flows.txt).
+A sample input is included (flow.txt).